vilnik/incorporating-different-sources/README.md

 This repository contains code related to the research project 'Incorporating Different Sources of Information for Bayesian Optimal Portfolio Selection'.

 ## Research Overview
-This paper introduces Bayesian inference procedures for tangency portfolios, with a spotlight on deriving a new conjugate prior for portfolio weights.
-The developed approach not only facilitates direct inference regarding the weights but also smoothly integrates additional information into the prior specification.
-The methodology automatically incorporates high-frequency returns and the VIX into the decision-making process for optimal portfolio construction, significantly improving the strategy's efficacy.
-Through extensive empirical studies, it has been observed that our method consistently outperforms existing trading strategies in most cases examined, making it a reliable technique for investors and researchers alike.
+The associated paper introduces Bayesian inference procedures for tangency portfolios, with a primary focus on deriving a new conjugate prior for portfolio weights.
+This approach not only enables direct inference about the weights but also seamlessly integrates additional information into the prior specification.
+Specifically, it automatically incorporates high-frequency returns and the VIX, significantly enhancing the decision-making process for optimal portfolio construction.
+While the Jeffreys prior is also acknowledged, emphasis is placed on the advantages and practical applications of the conjugate prior.
+An extensive empirical study reveals that our method, leveraging this conjugate prior, consistently outperforms existing trading strategies in the majority of examined cases.

 ## Prerequisites